maurov/xraysloth/README.rst

 .. _Orange-XOPPY: https://github.com/srio/Orange-XOPPY
 .. _XRT : http://pythonhosted.org/xrt

-This repository contains (simple) utilities for x-ray spectroscopists, oriented to x-ray optics and data reduction/analysis for XAS/XES/RIXS techniques.
+This repository contains (simple) utilities for X-ray spectroscopists, oriented to X-ray optics and data reduction/analysis for XAS/XES/RIXS techniques.

-**NOTE** These scripts perform as a partial random snapshot of daily research in x-ray instrumentation and still-to-implement ideas (mainly due to lack of time).
+**NOTE** These scripts perform as a partial random snapshot of daily research in X-ray instrumentation and still-to-implement ideas (mainly due to lack of time).
 Feel free to use/hack them and do not hesitate to drop me a line if you find them useful.